What is a Smart Apartment?

 She scrolled over to the ‘create access code’ button on the smart dashboard and with just a few clicks, her task is complete.

-She then emailed the code over to her prospective tenants, Alex and Emma.
+She then emailed the code over to her prospective residents, Alex and Emma.

 After punching the access code into the keypad, the couple was able to view the apartment at their leisure.